Generates a new HTTPS certificate for use with ASP.NET Core.

 Frequently Asked Questions

-How do I generate an HTTPS certificate for IronSecureDoc?
+How can I create an HTTPS certificate for my application?

-You can generate an HTTPS certificate using the command `dotnet dev-certs https -ep %USERPROFILE%\.aspnet\https\ironsecuredoc.pfx -p`, replacing `` with your desired password.
+You can create an HTTPS certificate by running the command dotnet dev-certs https -ep %USERPROFILE%\.aspnet\https\ironsecuredoc.pfx -p <CREDENTIAL_PLACEHOLDER>, which generates a new certificate for use with ASP.NET Core.

-To trust the generated certificate on your local machine, use the command `dotnet dev-certs https --trust`.
+To trust your HTTPS certificate on your local machine, use the command dotnet dev-certs https --trust.
+This command configures your system to trust the generated certificate.

-How do I specify the certificate password when running the container?
+How do I pass the certificate password to the Docker container?

-Specify the certificate password using the environment variable `CERTIFICATE_PASSWORD` when running the Docker container.
+Pass the certificate password to the Docker container using the environment variable CERTIFICATE_PASSWORD when executing the Docker run command.

-What is required to configure the environment as Production?
+What steps are necessary to configure the environment as 'Production' in Docker?

 Chaknith Bin